50+ Creative Goldfish Names From Blaze to Twinkie

-- For standard orange goldfish, choose a name that brings to mind that lucky metal: Golda or Goldie for a female (if you know the sex), or Golden for a male.
+- Orange: Golda, Goldie, or Golden.
 If you want a classier tank, name your fish the word for "gold" in another language!
-(The name Zahava means "golden" in Hebrew, and sounds fairly exotic; Aureus is the same in Latin.)
+The name Zahava means "golden" in Hebrew, and sounds fairly exotic; Aureus is the same in Latin.

-- For black goldfish, there are plenty of great options.
-Raisin (or for a slightly larger fish, Prune) works for a wrinkly-looking fish, or Velvet for a smooth one.
-Night or Thunder bring darkness to mind, too.
+- Black: Raisin or Prune work for a wrinkly-looking fish; Velvet for a smooth one.
+Night or Thunder bring darkness to mind.
 A chubby one could be Walrus or Seal.

-- Give a mixed orange and white goldfish a name like Tiger or Tabby if striped, Creamsicle or Twinkie if the pattern is irregular.
+- Mixed orange and white: Tiger or Tabby if striped; Creamsicle or Twinkie if the pattern is irregular.

 Some goldfish don't seem to have much going on in their tiny little heads, but other fish manage to display flashes of personality.
 What's your goldfish got going on?

-- For the boss of the fishtank: The Goldfather, Big Fish, or Alpha
+- Boss of the fishtank: The Goldfather, Big Fish, or Alpha

-- For a really tiny-brained fish: Dory, after the blue tang in Finding Nemo.
+- Tiny-brained fish: Dory, after the blue tang in Finding Nemo.